hedzr/cmdr/README.md

 `cmdr` is a POSIX-compliant, command-line argument parser library with Golang.

-Since v2, our license moved to Apache 2.0.
+1. Our license moved to Apache 2.0 from v2.

-Since v2.1, the minimal toolchain move to go1.23.
+2. The minimal toolchain move to go1.23+ from v2.1.

-A preview version released at v2.1.0, the stable API has been freezing.
+A preview version released at v2.1, the stable API has been frozen.

 ![cover](https://user-images.githubusercontent.com/12786150/72876202-f49ee500-3d30-11ea-9de0-434bf8decf90.gif)<!-- built by https://ezgif.com/ -->